ssbcb/Nextstrain_Quick_Start_Guide/README.md

 ```
    - solution:
-      1- there is an error with the alignemnt, check the log: align_Saudi_Arabia_N501RGR. try to change the fasta file from inverted to single line fasta:
+      1- there is an error with the alignemnt, check the log: align_nnn. try to change the fasta file from inverted to single line fasta:
                ` $ awk '{if(NR==1) {print $0} else {if($0 ~ /^>/) {print "\n"$0} else {printf $0}}}' interleaved.fasta > singleline.fasta `
       2- Wuhan/Hu-1/2019 not being part of the dataset:
                 https://githubmemory.com/repo/nextstrain/augur/issues/744